View this page in a printable PDF here:

 - Nearly all advocates of a carbon dioxide tax seek to impose the tax in addition to other government restrictions on carbon dioxide, not in place of them.

-- “Mainstream” carbon dioxide taxes of $50 per metric ton would raise gasoline prices 44 cents per gallon.
+- “Mainstream” carbon dioxide taxes of $50 per metric ton would raise gasoline prices 44 cents per gallon at minimum.